 Established in 2014, the Saint Ignatius Scholarship Program has committed hundreds of thousands of dollars to support top students at Jesuit.

-Two students in each grade level at Jesuit are selected as Ignatius Scholars and receive an award worth half the cost of tuition for each of their four years at Jesuit (currently worth more than $8,000 annually).
+Two students in each grade level at Jesuit are selected as Ignatius Scholars and receive an award worth half the cost of tuition for each of their four years at Jesuit (currently $8,935 annually).

-Two students in each grade also are recognized as Loyola Foundation Scholars, and they receive an annual award of one-quarter the cost of tuition for four years (currently more than $4,000 annually).
+Two students in each grade also are recognized as Loyola Foundation Scholars, and they receive an annual award of one-quarter the cost of tuition for four years (currently $4,467 annually).

 From that pool of finalists, candidates then submit an essay and letter of recommendation.
 They are evaluated on the basis of character, faith, service, and need.
 From there, the two Ignatius Scholars and two Loyola Foundation Scholars are selected.
-Those four scholarships combined for the Class of 2024 scholars are valued at about $25,000 annually.
+Those four scholarships combined for the Class of 2025 scholars are valued at almost $27,000 annually.

 All remaining finalists each receive a $1,000 financial award, which goes toward tuition at Jesuit their freshman year.